-Pixeldust exercises the ability to break down complex concepts, and presents them to audiences in a friendly, conversational, and easily accessible manner.
-These skills are put to use through the creation of a long series of high quality 2D medical explainers for WebMD
+Pixeldust breaks down complex concepts, and presents them to audiences in a friendly, conversational, and easily accessible manner.
+These skills are put to use through the creation of a long series of high quality 2D medical explainers for WebMD.